khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 Platform teams __must__ provide the appropriate level of access to the application team to allow these solution architectures.
 I've seen this being the single thing that wastes tens/hundreds of hours of skilled peoples time

 #### Recommendation #1
-When assigning roles to the application team, ```Contributor``` is not enough to create identity-based solution architectures!
-Consider providing the team ```Contributor``` &  ```Role Based Access Control Administrator```, this role can be scoped to either the resource group, and can be further [limited](https://learn.microsoft.com/azure/role-based-access-control/role-assignments-portal#step-5-(optional)-add-condition) to only assign selected roles to selected principals.
+When assigning roles to the application team on non-production/sandbox workloads, ```Contributor``` is not enough to create identity-based solution architectures!
+Consider providing the team ```Contributor``` &  ```Role Based Access Control Administrator```, this role can be scoped to the resource group, and can be further [limited](https://learn.microsoft.com/azure/role-based-access-control/role-assignments-portal#step-5-(optional)-add-condition) to only assign selected roles to selected principals.

 #### Recommendation #2
 Ensure resource provider [registrations](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) have been done as part of the vending process, and not blocking the application teams from creating their resources.

 #### Recommendation #3
-Many applications will need users to authenticate, and the best way of doing that is with Entra ID.
+Many applications will need end-users to authenticate, and the best way of doing that is with Entra ID.
 These apps need [application registrations](https://learn.microsoft.com/entra/identity-platform/quickstart-register-app) within EntraID, if your organization blocks the self-service creation of new application registrations, and/or has restrictive consent granting.
 Ensure the team know the process for requesting a new application registration.
 Also, unless you want a new Service now ticket every time the app team what to add a new callback uri, make then a owner of the app registration in the process.

 #### Recommendation #4
-Lastly, yes, ensure the use of [Identity & Automation](https://learn.microsoft.com/azure/developer/github/connect-from-azure) for deployments in Production environments, but don’t take away access to the portal from your application teams!
-Grant your application team corporate identities roles in the environment.
-Not granting this access, especially in the lower environments will make it much harder for the teams.
+Lastly, for Production deployments, look to remove any reliance on any individuals employee identity, and use automated pipelines/workflows that use Service Principals that have been assigned with an appropriate permissions.
+See [Use Github Actions to connect to Azure](https://learn.microsoft.com/azure/developer/github/connect-from-azure).

 ### 3. A little less documentation & a little more sample repos

-Our environment provisioning provides the application teams a blank slate at this stage, it doesn’t make any assumptions about the application teams solution architecture, this will allow the application team to select the optimal services for their use-cases, that could be a microservices app or a integration workflow, or a simple static webapp.  selecting the appropriate service for the use-case will make the best use of the public cloud, optimize your public cloud costs while minimizing the required operation to support your application.
-Equally, it don’t assume the structure or number of repo's that the application team will use.
+Environment provisioning provides the application teams a blank slate at this stage, it doesn’t make any assumptions about the application teams solution architecture, this will allow the application team to select the optimal services for their use-cases, that could be a microservices app or a integration workflow, or a simple static webapp.

+Selecting the appropriate service for the use-case will make the best use of the public cloud, optimize your public cloud costs while minimizing the required operations to support your application.
+Equally, it's doesn't assume the structure or number of repo's that the application team will use.

 However, we should be providing the application teams more support than just a blank canvas, we should be looking to share successful architecture patterns, example applications that have already been approved for use within your organization.

-Rather than documents, start to foster a innersource repo of samples, that can be simply provisioned into the vended environment, to show what a static webapp, or a simple microservices app, or an event driven process, or a integration workflow could look like.
-This can provide new teams a starting point with built in approved patterns to accelerated their journey to production.
+Rather than documents, start to foster a innersource repo of samples, that can be simply provisioned into the vended environment, to show what a static webapp, or a simple microservices app, or an event driven process could look like.
+This can provide new teams a starting point with built-in approved patterns to accelerated their journey to production.
 These examples, with good READMEs can also inform the teams how to structure there application team repos with the infrastructure-as-code, and automation deployment workflows.

-Look at the [Azure Developer CLI templates](https://learn.microsoft.com/azure/developer/azure-developer-cli/azd-templates?tabs=csharp) us a good example of this, I'm not saying you should use this tool, but `azd template list` shows a list of sample application patterns with well documented, structured repos.
+Look at the [Azure Developer CLI templates](https://learn.microsoft.com/azure/developer/azure-developer-cli/azd-templates) as a good example of this, you don't need to use this tool, but `azd template list` shows a list of sample application patterns with well documented, structured repos.
 You can start to create a curated list that demonstrates getting started repos in each of the application solution categories for your organisation, even starting with some of these samples where relevant.

 ![alt text](image.png)